Graphcalibur/kfc-orbital-2021/server/multiplayer.md

 ### Type: update-player-state
 ```
     data: {
-        characters_typed: (# of characters correctly typed since start of race)
+        mistypes: (number of mistypes they made since start of race),
-        current_accuracy: (current accuracy in race.
-TODO decide: or number of mistakes? idk)
+        line_no: (current line number),
+        current_line: (a string, their current input field)
     }
 ```
 This notifies the server of the current progress of the player.
-If characters_typed is equal to the length of the snippet, this will register a score in the database, and the client can stop sending `update-player-state` messages.
+If `line_no` indicates the last line, and `current_line` exactly matches the last line of the snippet, this will register a score in the database, and the client can stop sending `update-player-state` messages.